Zunaeed-Imran/ShopEasy/README.md

 - make UpdateRequerst `php artisan make:request UpdateCouponRequest`
 - controller, request, updateRequest added custom function and messages.
 - making route for the coupons.
+- making idnex.blade page for coupon.
+- making create.blade page add validity set for only can start from after today.